Skip to Main Content

 In a buyer’s market, where supply exceeds demand, you might be able to offer less without jeopardizing the deal.
 In a seller’s market, where demand exceeds supply, you might find yourself bidding against competing buyers willing to pay even more than the asking price.

-Tip: When a home is overpriced, be prepared to justify your offer price with good comparables and market data showing the house is worth less than the seller is asking.
+When a home is overpriced, be prepared to justify your offer price with good comparables and market data showing the house is worth less than the seller is asking.

 This is also a good strategy when you’re making an offer on a home that’s “for sale by owner.”
-An owner selling on their own won’t have had professional guidance in setting the price.
+An owner selling on their own won’t have professional guidance in setting the price.

 Learn More: How Much to Offer on a House: 6 Tips for Getting Your Dream Home